 Ultra Portable Microphone

 About Mac USB Sound Recording MicsUniversal Serial Bus microphones are ideal for instant, driver-free plug-and-play use on any Macintosh when just a single mic is needed for speech, vocal, music or podcast sessions.
 When multiple mics are needed, you're best off using XLR connected microphones connected to a mixing deck since OSX can generally only connect to one USB mic at a time.

 Any of the above featured Mac compatible microphones are instantly recognized in MacOS and will work on any speed USB port your Mac has.
 The digital audio signals aren't very bandwidth intensive, so they'll work equally well on 12Mpbs USB 1.1, 480Mpbs USB 2.0, 5Gbps USB 3.0 or 10Gbps USB 3.1 SuperSpeed Plus ports all the same.
 Do note that USB does have a bit of timing overhead and lag, which is why many microphones include a 1/8" 3.5mm headphone monitor jack for direct, real-time monitoring of the sound signal.
 For optimal sound recording, having the mic plugged directly into your computer's USB port is preferred as other active devices in shared use on a USB hub may cause some bandwidth contention.

 No audio driver installation is needed for a USB mic to be recognized on OSX.
 Very standard USB Audio Drivers are built into Apple's OS kernel.
-You simply need to select the microphone as your preferred input source first in Apple's System Preferences > Sound > Input pane.
+You simply need to select the microphone as your preferred input source first in your Macintosh's Apple System Preferences > Sound > Input pane.
 It may also be wise to check whatever audio recording software you're using on your MacBook Pr or Air, iMac, Mac mini or Mac Pro for app-specific mic input settings.